 A locality's internet presence, social media, local cable access channels, local radio, and TV provide alternative methods to contact the citizens much more broadly and effectively than newspaper ads in many areas of the Commonwealth.
-In addition, the cost of contacting the citizens through new technology can be much lower than advertising in the newspaper.
 The state code should be amended to allow local governments electronic and other alternative means of communicating with their citizens when providing required legal notices.